minetest/dev.luanti.org/content/for-creators/api/persistence.md

 ### Database server / the ominous cloud

-You can use Luanti's HTTP library to communicate with webservers, which might store data for you.
+You can use Luanti's HTTP library to communicate with web servers, which might store data for you.

 Other ways of Inter-Process Communication that can be leveraged to communicate with a database include *sockets*, provided through the `luasockets` library (requiring an insecure environment and an accessible installation).